quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC streams enable ordered and reliable delivery.
-Though it is possible for an implementation to provide some options that use streams for partial reliability or out-of-order delivery, most implementations will assume that data is reliability delivered in order.
+Though it is possible for an implementation to provide some options that use streams for partial reliability or out-of-order delivery, most implementations will assume that data is reliably delivered in order.

 Under this assumption, an endpoint that receives stream data might not make forward progress until data that is contiguous with the start of a stream is available.
-In particular, the receiver might withhold flow control credit until contiguous data is delivered to the application.
-To support this receive logic, an endpoint that sends stream data will attempt to send data from the start of the stream until that data is acknowledged.
+In particular, a receiver might withhold flow control credit until contiguous data is delivered to the application.
+To support this receive logic, an endpoint will send stream data until it is acknowledged, ensuring that data at the start of the stream is sent and acknowledged first.

-An endpoint that uses a different sending behaviour and does not negotiate that change with its peer might encounter performance issues, especially those that related to flow control.
+An endpoint that uses a different sending behavior and does not negotiate that change with its peer might encounter performance issues or deadlocks.

 ## Flow Control Deadlocks {#flow-control-deadlocks}